lolaoffenback/lolaoffenback.github.io/README.md

 Data from the Lehigh University Institution of Data Center shows that the College of Engineering and Applied Sciences undergraduate population is mainly male.
 In the past four years, females have made up between 28-33% of the colleges student population.
 The number is slowly increasing year over year, with 2024 having the largest percentage of female students (496 students, or 33% of the college).

 ![IMG](https://github.com/lolaoffenback/lolaoffenback.github.io/blob/main/LU%20Enrollment%20.png?raw=true)

+## Bethlehem, PA Tourism Data Report

+Data from visitpa.com from the 2024 Economic Impact of Visitors in Pennsylvania Annual Report shows that tourism is steadily on the rise in the state and in the Lehigh Valley.
+There are many contributing factors in Bethlehem that have helped increase tourism to the area, including the newly designated UNESCO Moravian World Heritage Site, Historic Hotel Bethlehem positioning and promoting itself as an international travel destination, and multiple cultural festivals (including Musikfest, Celtic Classic, Oktoberfest, and more).
+The region and state are steadily recovering from COVID-19 travel declines.

+![IMG]